 As a note to researchers, it is wise to be wary of old internet forum postings that claim to be personal interviews with Ray Olecko.
 Old outdated social media postings of this description can unfortunately contain uncorroborated claims as well as misinformation about boler history.
 It's always best to refer to credible archived newspaper articles and its reputable journalists for boler history and interview quotes from the past.

 The reader should ultimately decide.

 A critique of the internet's 'My interview with Ray Olecko"

 The article below comes from an old Oocities.org social media posting.
 Oocities was the internet's very first social media platform in 1999.
 It is no longer active on the web however some content can still be viewed via search engines.

 Upon scrutiny, the following article titled - "My Interview With Ray Olecko", unfortunately contains several flaws which we have identified and have commented upon in italics.
-We feel it is somewhat important to make readers aware of these flaws and of our corrections, however, the reader should ultimately decide.
+The many flaws found in this old internet article have also been a subject of discussion in popular forums such as fibreglass RV where the story's accuracy has been questioned.
+We feel it is somewhat important to make readers aware of these flaws and of our documented fact checks.
+However, the reader should ultimately decide.

 The article begins:

 I met this week with Ray Olecko, the designer and original manufacturer of the Boler Trailer.
 He seems to have been an inventor of several products, and proud, but modest about his many accomplishments.